fps/jack_led_peak/README.md

 # jack_led_peak

-A small jack utility (primary for the raspberry pi) to drive LEDs based on the peak values of the inputs
+A small jack utility (primary for the raspberry pi) to drive LEDs based on the peak values of the inputs.

 <pre>
 jack_peak_led -h
 Allowed options:
-  -h [ --help ]                         produce help message -a [ --jack-client-name ] arg (=jack_peak_alarm)
+  -h [ --help ]                         produce help message -a [ --jack-client-name ] arg (=jack_peak_led)
                                         The jack client name to use -e [ --jack-server-name ] arg (=default)
                                         The jack server name to use